RAID Array Recovery on NAS Thecus N8800SAS: How to Recover Data After It Breaks

 Additionally, it is advisable to follow the 3-2-1 backup strategy, which involves having at least three copies of your data, stored on two different types of media, with one copy stored off-site or in the cloud.
 This provides an extra layer of protection against data loss.

-Although NAS N8800SAS can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N8800SAS can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view